Elizabeth Page (screenwriter)

-Elizabeth Page (born August 27, 1889, died March 11, 1969) is an American writer, director, and filmmaker who has worked in film, television, and theatre.
+Elizabeth Page is an American writer, director, and filmmaker who has worked in film, television, and theatre.
 She is best known for her contributions to daytime television dramas, for which she has received multiple Daytime Emmy Awards and Writers Guild of America Awards.
 Page has also written and directed short films and staged plays in New York and regional theatres.

 Theatre

 Page’s plays have primarily been produced in New York City.
 Her work Spare Parts was staged at the Whole Theatre in 1989 and later at Circle in the Square Downtown in 1990.
 The play was nominated for a John Gassner Award by the Outer Critics Circle, and published by Samuel French.

 Film

 Page wrote and directed The Pilgrim, which received multiple awards, including Best Short from REEL13 on WNET, Excellence in Screenwriting at the 29th Annual Invitational Film Show at the New School, and Best Director at the Staten Island Film Festival.

 She also served as writer and director of the short film Caught, which won Best Short at the Connecticut Film Festival.